-Our complementary defense businesses, CGD Services and CGD Systems, provided approximately 60% of our sales in fiscal year 2015.
+Our complementary defense businesses, CGD Services and CGD Systems, provided approximately 60% of our sales in fiscal year 2016.
 CGD Services provides comprehensive training and exercise, operations analysis, and modeling and simulation support, as well as training analysis, curriculum design, and operations and maintenance services to all four branches of the U.S. military, including the special operations forces, as well as to allied nations.
 In addition, CGD Services offers a broad range of highly specialized national security solutions to the intelligence community.
 CGD Systems is a leading provider of realistic, high-fidelity air, ground and surface combat training systems for the U.S. and allied nations.
 These training solutions offer the latest live, virtual, constructive, and game-based technology, integrated to optimize training effectiveness.
 CGD Systems is also a key supplier of secure communications solutions, including Intelligence, Surveillance and Reconnaissance (ISR) data links, personnel locator systems for search and rescue missions, high power amplifiers for HF communications and cross domain products.
-In addition, in December of 2014 we acquired DTECH, a provider of modular networking and baseband communications equipment which adds networking capability to our secure communications portfolio.
+In 2015 and 2016, we acquired DTECH LABs, Inc. (DTECH), GATR Technologies Inc. (GATR), and TeraLogics, LCC (TeraLogics) in connection with our strategic efforts to build and expand our command, control, communication, computers, intelligence, surveillance and reconnaissance (C4ISR) business.
+In the third quarter of fiscal 2016 we formalized the structure of Cubic Mission Solutions (CMS), our business unit which combines and integrates our C4ISR and secure communications operations within the CGD Systems segment.

-We have a broad customer base across our businesses, with approximately 62% of our fiscal year 2015 sales generated from the U.S. federal, state and local governments.
-Approximately 7% of these domestic sales were attributable to Foreign Military Sales, which are sales to allied foreign governments facilitated by the U.S. government.
-The remainder of our fiscal year 2015 sales were attributable to sales to foreign government agencies and municipalities.
-In fiscal year 2015, 58% of our total sales were derived from services, with product sales accounting for the remaining 42%.
-Headquartered in San Diego, California, we had approximately 8,300 employees working on 5 continents and in 26 countries as of September 30, 2015.
+We have a broad customer base across our businesses, with approximately 60% of our fiscal year 2016 sales generated from U.S. federal, state and local governments.
+Approximately 5% of these domestic sales were attributable to Foreign Military Sales, which are sales to allied foreign governments facilitated by the U.S. government.
+The remainder of our fiscal year 2016 sales were attributable to sales to foreign government and municipal agencies.
+In fiscal year 2016, 55% of our total sales were derived from services, with product sales accounting for the remaining 45%.
+Headquartered in San

+Diego, California, we had approximately 8,500 employees working on 5 continents and in 26 countries as of September 30, 2016.